 - Include WebRTC testing as part of a continuous integration process.
 That way, the testing team can spend its time investigating problems and making the testing even better, rather than running tests

-At Mersoft, we are passionate about helping our customers develop scalable and robust WebRTC products, whether we are working with global communications providers, startup live streaming social media companies, enterprises managing complex unified communications platforms or others.
+At Mersoft, we are passionate about helping our customers develop scalable and robust WebRTC products, whether we are working with global video surveillance companies, startup live streaming social media companies, enterprises managing complex unified communications platforms or others.

 - An intuitive dashboard delivering insights as events happen.